 While browsing the internet with the CPU may be a breeze, the RAM will slow it down quite a bit.
 This laptop utilizes 4Gb of DDR3 RAM which is the previous edition to DDR4 RAM.
 This kind of RAM is slower, unresponsive and with only 4GB it will slow down the speed at which you can perform tasks.

 Another flaw in this computer is that it has only 32GB of storage.
 With no Solid State Drive (SSD), it will take your device a while to start up before you can get to work or browsing.

 With this amount of space, storing anything on your laptop will be very limited.
-The only stuff that you can put on this computer are small files, pictures and maybe some MS Office based projects depending on how much space they take up.
+The only stuff that you can put on this computer is small files, pictures, and maybe some MS Office-based projects depending on how much space they take up.

 If you can manage to work around the issues of space and somewhat slow browsing, then this machine is perfect for the work environment and school.

 With a long-lasting battery of up to 12 hours and a weight of just three and a half pounds, this is a perfect fit for work.
 The CPU makes a huge difference when loading projects and apps and can handle a good amount of load.

 9. HP Stream